UMainedynamics/SeidarT/docs/source/build-docs.rst

 items to *docs/build/* folder where GitHub will look to render them (``docs/``).
 You can preview any of the HTML files in the *docs/build/html/* folder in a web viewer like *Firefox*.

 .. note::
-    When contributing, use robust comments, type hints, docstrings, and include examples.
+    When contributing, use robust comments, type hints, Sphinx formatted docstrings, and include examples.
 Self-documenting code is very helpful, but to avoid any ambiguity, add comments.
 As the source code evolves, some comments will need to be updated.